-Connect the Sector is a community of younger professionals, connecting across generations, with the common goals of learning from each other.
+Connect the Sector is an incubated project of ONN.
+It is a community of younger professionals, connecting across generations, with the common goals of learning from each other.
 We collaborate to shape the future of the nonprofit sector.
 Read More.

 The 2016 Fellows